LEADING OFF: Ohtani set for 2-way All-Star history

 Traded by Colorado during the offseason, Arenado is likely to remain a fan favorite at Coors Field.

-Toronto slugger Vladimir Guerrero Jr. will bat second and play first base for the AL, followed by Boston shortstop Xander Bogaerts, New York Yankees right fielder Aaron Judge, Red Sox star Rafael Devers at third, Toronto second baseman Marcus Semien, Kansas City catcher Salvador Perez, Blue Jays left fielder Teoscar Hernandez and Baltimore center fielder Cedric Mullins.
+Vladimir Guerrero Jr. will bat second and play first base for the AL, followed by Boston shortstop Xander Bogaerts, New York Yankees right fielder Aaron Judge, Devers at third, Toronto second baseman Marcus Semien, Kansas City catcher Salvador Perez, Blue Jays left fielder Teoscar Hernandez and Baltimore center fielder Cedric Mullins.

 FUTURE LOOK

 Major League Baseball is set to conclude its three-day amateur draft with the final 10 of 20 rounds.
-The Pittsburgh Pirates grabbed Louisville catcher Henry Davis with the No. 1 overall pick, then poached a pair of top college football recruits from Clemson and Penn State on Day 2 with pitcher Bubba Chandler and outfielder Lonnie White Jr.
+The Pittsburgh Pirates grabbed Louisville catcher Henry Davis with the No. 1 overall pick, then followed that by poaching a pair of top college football recruits from Clemson and Penn State on Day 2 with pitcher Bubba Chandler and outfielder Lonnie White Jr.

 Both the Los Angeles Dodgers and Angels have taken exclusively pitchers through 10 rounds, while the Cleveland Indians grabbed pitchers with 10 of their 11 picks and the San Francisco Giants and Toronto Blue Jays grabbed nine pitchers through 10 rounds.